 - Plan maintenance.
-The plan should be a living document that is updated regularly to remain current with system enhancements.
+The plan should be a living document that you update regularly to remain current with system enhancements.

-Using the structure noted in SP 800-34, we can expand those activities into the following structured sequence of activities.
+Using the structure noted in Special Publication 800-34 Rev. 1, you can expand the plan activities into the following structured sequence of activities:

-- The plan development team should meet with the internal technology team, application team, and network administrator(s) and establish the scope of the activity, e.g., internal elements, external assets, third-party resources, linkages to other offices/clients/vendors; be sure to brief IT department senior management on these meetings so they are properly informed.
+- The plan development team should meet with the internal technology team, application team and network administrator(s) to establish the scope of the activity.
+The discussion should include internal elements; external assets; third-party resources; and links to other offices, clients and vendors.
+Be sure to brief IT department senior management on these meetings so they are properly informed.

-- Gather all relevant network infrastructure documents, e.g., network diagrams, equipment configurations, databases.
+- Gather all the relevant network infrastructure documents, including network diagrams, equipment configurations and databases.

-- Identify what management perceives as the most serious threats to the IT infrastructure, e.g., fire, human error, loss of power, system failure.
+- Identify what management perceives as the most serious threats to the IT infrastructure, such as fire, human error, loss of power or system failure.

-- Identify what management perceives as the most serious vulnerabilities to the infrastructure, e.g., lack of backup power, out-of-date copies of databases.
+- Identify what management perceives as the most serious vulnerabilities to the infrastructure, such as lack of backup power or out-of-date copies of databases.

-- Review previous history of outages and disruptions, and how the firm handled them.
+- Review the previous history of outages and disruptions, as well as how the firm handled them.

-- Identify what management perceives as the most critical IT assets, e.g., call center, server farms, Internet access.
+- Identify what management perceives as the most critical IT assets, such as the call center, server farms or internet access.

-- Determine the maximum outage time management can accept if the identified IT assets are unavailable.
+- Determine the maximum outage time management will accept if the identified IT assets are unavailable.

 - Identify the operational procedures currently used to respond to critical outages.